 See SDG, Section 3.12 for wall selection requirements.
-Component Plans submittal shall contain Wall Control Drawings as specified in the SDM, Chapter 19, cross sections, complete wall details and general notes.
-The plans shall denote location of drainage inlets, utilities, sign structures, lights and barrier joints.
+Include Wall Control Drawings (as specified in the SDM, Chapter 19), cross sections, complete wall details and general notes in the Component Plans submittal.
+Denote the location of drainage inlets, utilities, sign structures, lights and barrier joints in the plans.
 See the SDM, Chapter 19 for more information.